wceu/pwa/packages/README.md

 ## Installation

-Clone the main [WP-PWA](https://github.com/wp-pwa/wp-pwa) repository first.
-Then, inside the `packages` folder, clone this repository.
+This is the WCEU theme package

-Finally, use `npm run start:pwa` to start the development environment.
+Use `npm run start:pwa` to start the development environment.

 ## Changelog